 ‘Many grandmothers are doting, but what if they’re also manipulative and self-serving?

-12: Use character names to convey subtle implications about your characters
+12: Use character names to convey subtle implications

 ‘You can follow in the footsteps of Charles Dickens and other writers and create character names that convey something about your characters’ personalities.
 Again, “baby names” websites will tell you what various first names mean, so you can choose ones that fit your characters’

 Stereotypes are at best untrue and at worst explicitly offensive.